 CLASSICAL CIVILISATION

 66 It is a Thinkery for intellectual souls.
-That's where the people live who try to prove that the sky is like a baking pot all around us and we're the charcoal inside it.
-99
+That's where the people live who try to prove that the sky is like a baking pot all around us and we're the charcoal inside it. ?

-Strepsiades, in Aristophanes' The Clouds
+Strepsiades,

-Of Party in the State of the local in the
+in Aristophanes' The Clouds

 CLASSICAL CIVILISATION

 What is it about at sixth-form level?